-This collection of brain-teasingly tricky riddles will have you scratching your head in puzzlement.
+This collection of brain-teasingly tricky riddles for adults and older kids will have you scratching your head in puzzlement.
 Don’t worry though, because the answers are below too!

-So riddle yourself silly and see how many you can get right, then challenge your friends and family to do better.
-After all healthy competition is a good thing; just make sure you have fun and don’t overdo the competitiveness!
-And remember: they’re tricky riddles so don’t be disappointed if you can’t get them all!
+So riddle yourself silly and see how many of these difficult riddles you can get right, then challenge your friends and family to do better.
+After all healthy competition is a good thing and riddles are great for a bit of fun family competition time; just make sure you have fun and don’t overdo the competitiveness!
+And remember: these are challenging and tricky riddles so don’t be disappointed if you can’t get them all!

-Test your logical thinking with these really tricky riddles.
+Test your logical thinking with these challenging riddles for adults and teens.
 Good luck!

 What has to be broken before it can be used?

 Jimmy’s mother had three children.
 The first was called April, the second was called May.
 What was the name of the third?